onflow/fcl-js/six/staking-collection/six-stakingcollection-withdraw-from-machine-account/README.md

-# @onflow/six-stakingcollection-transfer-node
+# @onflow/six-stakingcollection-withdraw-from-machine-account

-Stored Interaction for transferring a node from one Staking Collection to another.
+Stored Interaction for withdrawing FLOW from a machine account.

 # Status

-- **Last Updated:** June 21 2021
+- **Last Updated:** April 14 2021
 - **Stable:** No
 - **Risk of Breaking Change:** Very High